PrivateCoffee/structables/README.md

 4. Point your reverse proxy to http://127.0.0.1:8002 (or your chosen port, if you modified it) and (optionally) serve static files from `structables/static`
 5. Connect to your instance under your domain
+6. Ensure that `/cron/` is executed at regular intervals so that the app updates its cached data.

 ### Development